livecycle/preevy/site/docs/ci/example-github-actions.md

 ## Authentication

-Make sure the action has [suffice permissions](/drivers/aws-lightsail#required-permissions) to AWS.
+Make sure the action has [sufficient permissions](/drivers/aws-lightsail#required-permissions) to AWS.
 See: [Assume a rule](https://github.com/aws-actions/configure-aws-credentials#assuming-a-role)

 Once configured, use the [AWS for GitHub Actions](https://github.com/marketplace/actions/configure-aws-credentials-for-github-actions) action: